-Cufflinks provide a stylish flair, whether going out in your formal wear or in your casual dress.
+Cufflinks provide a stylish flair, whether going out in your formal wear or in your casual outfit.
 Wearing cufflinks is a reflection on your personality.
-Stand out and rock those cufflinks with confidence.
+Stand out and rock those cufflinks with confidence!

 Choose crystal healing cufflinks for their unique design and stone properties.
-For men's fashion, you can combined your dress links with unique crystal healing tie clips and stick pins.
-For women's fashion, you can match your cufflinks to your crystal healing necklace, bracelet, earrings and rings.
-Cufflinks are worn in both women and men's fashion.
-Keep the type of shirt in mind when buying cufflinks.
-Women's blouses may be a bit more delicate for the chunky cufflinks, but men's fashion can adorn these heavier dress links.
+For men's fashion, you can combine your dressy cufflinks with tie clips and stick pins.
+For women's fashion, you can match your cufflinks with your crystal healing necklace, bracelet, earrings and rings.
+Cufflinks are worn in both men and women's fashion.

 Wearing Crystal Healing Cufflinks

-At the Satin Crystals boutique, we specialize in natural stone fashion cufflinks, using one-of-kind crystals like clear quartz, black onyx and green malachite.
+At the Satin Crystals boutique, we specialize in natural stone cufflinks, using one-of-kind crystals like blue Sodalite, Black Onyx and green Malachite set in different metal types.
 Keep your recipient in mind when presenting fashion cufflinks as handmade gifts.
 Presenting several designs in one gift box would be ideal to enable your recipient to switch out styles and stone properties.
-Metaphysically, wearing stone cufflinks can balance the the solar plexus and sacral chakras.
+Metaphysically, wearing stone cufflinks can balance the chakras and enhance positive energies.
 They also allow the energies to better flow from receiving hand to giving hand.

 Brief History of the Fashion Cufflink